1. Help Center

 • For example, the objective "Total revenue in sales" in the Sales plan can be contributing to the objective "Achieve ARR of 20m$" in Corporate Plan or Revenue Operations Plan.

-Nested objectives are those that are broken down from the complex high level objective and added as a success criteria to the parent objective.
-Objectives broken down in this way aggregate health up the hierarchy.
+Nested objectives are those that are added as a success criteria to the parent objective.
+We can also call them "Sub Objectives".

 • They break down the work of a single team within the same plan, while supporting health tracking.
 This keeps the work visible and self-contained to that specific plan and team.